Canada is a huge country and the easiest and most flexible way to explore it is by car.

 International Driving Permits

 An International Driving Permit is a translation of your driver’s license.
-It has no real validity unless it is presented alongside a valid driver’s license although there are some exceptions.
+It has no real validity unless it is presented alongside a valid driver’s license.

 Time limits for foreign license exchange